mcgannco/NewTube/README.md

 }
  ```
 ## Likes(Polymorphic Association)
 Users have the ability to like both videos and comments (including nested comments).
-To accomplish this NewTube uses a polymorphic one-to-many association on the backend that uses only one likes table.
+To accomplish this NewTube uses a polymorphic association on the backend that uses only one likes table.

 ### Likes
 | id | user_id | like_value | likeable_type | likeable_id |